ct-brown/ct-brown.github.io/_pages/cv.md

 <div class="hanging-indent" markdown="1">

 **Brown, C. T.** (working).
+Growth, degrowth, and regrowth: The dialectic of adaptation and ecowelfare.

+**Brown, C. T.** (working).
+Adapting the safety net: The role of climate-adapted and ecowelfare amid climate change.

+**Brown, C. T.** (working).
 Technocare: A critical theory of technology and care.

 **Brown, C. T.**, Wang, J., & Chang, Y.-L. (working).
 Comparative energy and utility assistance and the welfare state.

-**Brown, C. T.** & Chang, Y. L. (working).
-Hotspots of inequity: Space-time and machine learning of U.S. ecowelfare.

-**Brown, C. T.**, Dolsak, N., & Prakash, A. (working).
-Does mitigation delay planning for adaptation?
-A panel analysis, 1995-2020.

 **Brown, C. T.**, Dolsak, N., & Prakash, A. (working).
 Inequality and climate change.